dlh01/dave-wpstarterkit/README.markdown

 ## Features ##

 * Optimizations in `wp-config.php`
-* Security and performance improvements in `.htaccess`
+* Security and performance improvements in `.htaccess` files
 * Easier file browsing by moving `/wordpress/wp-content` to `/content`
 * Easier local development with Mark Jaquith's